tommilligan/simple-payments-engine/README.md

 - Assumed that we desire consistency in the results - i.e. they should be sorted.
   - I chose to back the underlying store with an `IndexMap`, rather than sorting a lot of data at output time.
     In practice these rows would be in a database, and you'd just have an index on the id.
+- Transfers can be infinitely disputed, as long as they are resolved each time.

 ## Scaling